 Why Autistic Pride Day Matters

 Autistic Pride Day is not an awareness event.
-It is a cultural event — a day built by autistic people, for autistic people — where we can exist safely, joyfully, and unmasked.
+It is a cultural event built by autistic people for everyone, where we can exist safely, joyfully, and “unmasked”.

 Simply stating pride in our neurodiversity is revolutionary.
 That is why Autistic Pride Chattanooga began around the simple idea to bring Autistic Pride Day to our region of the world.
 In a landscape where autistic people are often spoken for, pathologized, or pushed to the margins, claiming pride is an act of resistance and an act of community‑building.
 It shifts the narrative from deficit to culture, from intervention to identity, from being managed to being understood on our own terms.